By Kathryn Kosmides

 Whether you’re hosting meetings in a suite or in those expo floor rooms, you must be able to efficiently combat any technological letdowns.

 This first starts in understanding the specs of the space (i.e. What kind of cords will you need?
-Do they provide WiFi? etc…) so there are no surprises the day of the event.
+Do they provide WiFi?) so there are no surprises the day of the event.

 The second part of being technologically prepared at meetings at events if by simply making it efficient.
 Display the WiFi network and password information so all of your prospects and clients can easily access it.
-Is there a process to logging into it?
+Is there a process to login to it?
 Have a one-pager ready to explain the process.

 Basically, what we’re saying is, don’t take 22 minutes to mute a conference call.